News Media Bargaining Code: Reception

 The code was supported by media companies based outside Australia The Guardian, the Daily Mail, and News Corp.
 The bill was also supported by the Australian Press Council.
-The bill also saw support from public broadcasters, the Australian Broadcasting Corporation and the Special Broadcasting Service, following their amended inclusion in the remuneration stages of the code.
+The Bill also saw support from public broadcasters, the Australian Broadcasting Corporation and the Special Broadcasting Service, following their amended inclusion in the remuneration stages of the code.
 The bill also saw support from Microsoft, which issued a statement suggesting that the code would be made to work with its search engine Bing.
 This followed a comment from Google Australia which said the company would pull out of the Australian market if the code was enacted.

-Smaller journalistic entities including The New Daily, Crikey and the Country Press Association have argued that the code favors dominant media companies at the expense of smaller publishers.
+Smaller journalistic entities including The New Daily, Crikey and Country Press Australia argued that the code favours dominant media companies at the expense of smaller publishers.

-Google criticized the idea as unfeasible, especially the restrictions on when they can change the algorithms for how various sources are ranked.
 The policy director of the Australian Taxpayers' Alliance called the measure protectionism.
-Other notable technologists including World Wide Web inventor Tim Berners-Lee, journalism professor Jeff Jarvis, New York Times technology journalist Kara Swisher and Stratechery writer Ben Thompson have criticized the code for being technically unworkable.
+Other notable technologists including World Wide Web inventor Tim Berners-Lee, journalism professor Jeff Jarvis, New York Times technology journalist Kara Swisher and Stratechery writer Ben Thompson criticised the code for being technically unworkable.
 Former Australian Prime Minister Kevin Rudd, who is a prominent activist against News Corp, argued that the code was designed to favour the company's properties.
 Crikey political editor Bernard Keane criticised Australian mainstream media for allegedly "systematically misleading [their] audiences" over the code and the legislation.

+While originally unified in their rejection of NMBC and issuance of threats to remove Australian News from their platforms, Google and Meta ended up with different approaches to the problem.
+This reflects difference in their positioning with respect to the news: Meta's interest in dissemination of the news had diminished since the late 2010s to the point where the news tabs in Facebook were removed for some countries, while Google has kept interest in the Google News.